Technology Transfer Process

 Review & Assessment

-Each invention disclosure is submitted to a subcommittee of the Clemson University Intellectual Property Committee to review the novelty of the invention, protectability and marketability of potential products or services, relationship to related intellectual property, size and growth potential of the relevant market, amount of time and money required for further development, pre-existing rights associated with the intellectual property, and potential competition from other products/technologies.
+Each invention is reviewed to determine the novelty of the invention, protectability and marketability of potential products or services, relationship to related intellectual property, size and growth potential of the relevant market, amount of time and money required for further development, pre-existing rights associated with the intellectual property, and potential competition from other products/technologies.
+You will be contacted to schedule a meeting with a Technology Commercialization Officer within two weeks of your disclosure submission to discuss your technology.
+Within sixty-five (65) days from your disclosures submission, CURF will decide whether to proceed with patent prosecution.

 CURF will work with you to develop the appropriate commercialization strategy for the invention.
 We will try to accommodate inventors’ commercialization wishes.
 The final decision, however, will be determined by our assessment of which strategy will produce the most benefits for the general public, consistent with governmental or institutional policies and other obligations.